ThomasYang-algo/Temporal-k-Core-Query-Project/README.md

 5. Total number of obtained temporal k-core in query

 ## Reproduction
-Hardware: Windows10 x64 machine with 64 gigabytes memory and 20 gigabytes space.
+**Hardware**: Windows10 x64 machine with 64 gigabytes memory and 20 gigabytes space.

 To facilitate reproduction of experiments in paper, we create two packages which contains customized vs2019 project of iPHC-TCQ and TCD/OTCD repectively.
 The link is shared below: